Jason Heyward: 2011

-Heyward's second MLB season commenced in a fashion that reprised the high expectations from his rookie season, but injuries ultimately factored into a lengthy and dramatic slump.
-In the spring, he was diagnosed with a degenerative condition in his lower back.
-Like his first MLB at-bat, he began with a home run in his first at-bat of the season on March 31, of Nationals pitcher Liván Hernández.
-He became just the second player, after Kazuo Matsui, to homer in his first major league at-bat on opening day, and do the same the following year.
-Since being drafted in 2007, it was also the third time Heyward homered in his first game of the season.
+Heyward's second MLB season commenced in a fashion that reprised the high expectations from his rookie season, but injuries ultimately led to a lengthy and dramatic slump.
+In the spring, Heyward was diagnosed with a degenerative condition in his lower back.
+He hit a home run off of Nationals pitcher Liván Hernández in his first at-bat of the season on March 31.
+He became just the second MLB player, after Kazuo Matsui, to homer in his first major league at-bat on Opening Day and to hit a home run in his first at-bat of the following season.
 In a back-and-forth game with the Giants on April 24, he hit a go-ahead home run off relief pitcher Jeremy Affeldt in a 9–6, ten-inning victory.

-In the final eight games of the month, he hit .400 with three home runs and a .714 slugging percentage.
-For the month of April, Heyward hit seven home runs with an .879 OPS.
-Having previously been represented by Victor Menocal from Career Sports Entertainment (CSE) until Menocal resigned from CSE, news emerged on May 6 that Heyward switched his agent to Casey Close.
+Having previously been represented by Victor Menocal from Career Sports Entertainment (CSE) until Menocal resigned from CSE, news emerged on May 6 that Heyward had made Casey Close his new agent.

 From the beginning of spring training, Heyward endured lingering shoulder soreness.
-After collecting just four hits in 41 at-bats in May, the Braves performed a magnetic resonance imaging (MRI) scan on May 12 which revealed an inflamed rotator cuff but no structural damage.
+After Heyward collected just four hits in his first 41 at-bats in May, the Braves performed a magnetic resonance imaging (MRI) scan on May 12 which revealed an inflamed rotator cuff, but no structural damage.
 He rested and received a cortisone injection, but aggravated the injury days later during batting practice.
 The Braves placed him on the disabled list (DL) on May 22.
-Public criticism from teammate Chipper Jones for not playing through his injuries followed the next month; said Jones, "I think where Jason might have erred was the comment that he made, 'I'm not coming back until it doesn't hurt anymore.' ...
-What Jason needs to realize is that Jason at 80 percent is a force, and Jason at 80 percent is better than a lot of people in this league."
+The following month, teammate Chipper Jones publicly criticized Heyward for not playing through his injuries; Jones said, "I think where Jason might have erred was the comment that he made, 'I'm not coming back until it doesn't hurt anymore.' ...
+What Jason needs to realize is that Jason at 80 percent is a force, and Jason at 80 percent is better than a lot of people in this league".
 Jones later explained that he reassured Heyward in a phone call that he did not intend to misrepresent Heyward's efforts to rehabilitate.